The Story Behind these Vintage Airplane Fabrics from the 1970's

 Vintage airplane upholstery fabrics originally designed for commercial aircraft interiors in the 1970s–90s.

-At Crystalyn Kae Accessories, we transform genuine 1970's-90's Boeing upholstery prototype fabrics into machine-washable, rain-ready handbags built for decades of daily use.
+At Crystalyn Kae Accessories, we transform genuine 1970's-90's upholstery prototype fabrics created for airplanes into machine-washable, rain-ready handbags built for decades of daily use.
 Each bag is proudly made in Seattle, USA, sewn in our studio on restored vintage industrial sewing machines—the same kind of heavy-duty equipment originally used to stitch these aircraft interiors—ensuring strength, precision, and longevity.

 This limited-edition collection blends the glamour of mid-century flight with the practicality of contemporary design, allowing you to carry home a piece of aviation history that’s as durable as it is distinctive.